nwutils/nw-dev/README.md

 * Clears require cache,
   so reloading works with modules

+* When you change `package.json`, it closes and reopens the window with the new values, so you don't even have to restart to change things like `window.frame` or `window.toolbar`

 * When loaded in a browser (non-nw.js), it only tries to do error handling